 Katie (RYT 200) discovered her deep and profound passion for yoga in 2013 while living in Asheville, North Carolina.
 From there, she took her personal practice on the road; making her way through several countries before completing her training with Rishikesh Yog Peeth in Rishikesh, India and beginning her journey as a teacher.
 After six months of teaching in Cambodia, she is happy to be teaching back at home in the Upper Valley.
 Katie strives to include elements from various styles of yoga to create well-rounded, judgement free, alignment and breath-based classes.
 She believes that the practice of yoga is beautifully unique for every individual and she strives to explore that with her students, encouraging and guiding each person in truly making their practice their own.

-Deb Heimann has been practicing various styles of yoga since 2000, and chiefly Forrest Yoga since 2008.
-She completed her 200-hour certification training with Ana Forrest in 2014 and a year-long mentorship with Forrest Yoga Senior Guardian Erica Mather in 2015.
-Deb has a deep passion for connecting yogis to their authentic selves.
-Her focus is on building strength and tenacity through deep breathing, centering, and grounding in each asana.
+Deb Heimann is a certified Level 3 Forrest Yoga teacher, having completed her 200-hour Forrest Yoga training with founder Ana Forrest in 2014, a year-long mentorship with Senior Guardian Erica Mather in 2015, and further training with Senior Guardians Cat Allen and Heidi Sormaz in 2018.
+She is a Level 1 iRest Yoga Nidra teacher, having trained with founder Richard Miller in March of 2018.
+Deb has a deep passion for connecting people to their authentic selves.
+Her focus is on building strength and tenacity through deep breathing, centering, and grounding in each practice.
 Deb’s home studio is located in Woodstock, VT, where she has regular weekly classes.
 Deb is a clear and compassionate communicator, a professional freelance book editor, and an amateur gardener.
 For more information, see http://www.forrestyogawithdeb.com/

 Stacey has been practicing yoga since 1990.
 She has studied with many teachers over the years, including Richard Freeman, Beryl Bender Birch, and Deb Neubauer in the Ashtanga and Anusara traditions.
 Stacey has enjoyed practicing yoga with Leslie Carleton for more than fifteen years.